Volunteer Opportunities

 To Volunteer: Check out their Volunteer Opportunities page or contact GT Liaison Pam Feinstein (feinstep@gmail.com).

-Healthy Babies Project, Inc. (HBP), a 2017 Giving Together Grant recipient, is headquartered in Washington, D.C. and connects the poorest, pregnant D.C. teenagers to health care, social services, and educational opportunities.
+Healthy Babies Project, Inc. (HBP), a 2017 Giving Together Grant recipient, is headquartered in Washington, D.C. and connects underserved pregnant and parenting D.C. teenagers to health care, social services, educational and housing opportunities.
 More than half the young mothers and babies served by HBP are homeless or transient.
 HBP operates two transitional homes to ensure these young people have a safe, clean place to work towards economic independence and stability, often up to five years, so they can break out of generational poverty.
 You can help!

 Items welcomed at HBP’s two transitional homes: